HomerReid/scuff-em/doc/docs/applications/GeneralReference.md

 > to accelerate the calculation of the periodic Green's
 > function, but even this accelerated calculation is
 > not fast enough to handle the many millions of
-> evaluations needed to assemble the
+> evaluations needed to assemble the full BEM matrix.
 > For this reason, when assembling the BEM matrix at
 > a given frequency and Bloch vector, [[scuff-em]] first
 > precomputes Ewald-summed values of the periodic DGF